Ads not showing? Here’s how to improve your Google Ads ranking

 Landing page experience

 The more that your landing page is relevant to your keyword, the higher quality score it will be awarded.
-Your ads may be shown less if your landing page is slow, has a high bounce rate, is confusing and poorly designed.
+Your ads may be shown less if your landing page is slow, has a high bounce rate, is confusing and poorly designed. (read about how to design an effective landing page)

 3 Competitiveness of ad auction